Juan Sánchez-Villalobos Ramírez: Expanded history

 The 1994 film Highlander III: The Sorcerer, also called Highlander: The Final Dimension, states that during his time in Japan, Ramírez learns how to use his new katana from the immortal sorcerer named Nakano (portrayed by Mako Iwamatsu).

-The TV spin-off Highlander: The Series presents an alternate timeline where many more immortals exist on Earth.
+The TV spin-off Highlander: The Series presents an alternative timeline where many more immortals exist on Earth.
 As a result, the events of the first film still occur in this timeline but Connor's victory over the Kurgan in 1985 is not the final battle and the Prize has yet to be won.
-The series makes no reference to Highlander III: The Sorcerer but does not contradict it.
-The series follows the adventures of Duncan MacLeod (Adrian Paul), another immortal from the Clan MacLeod born decades after Connor's banishment.
+The series (which follows the adventures of Duncan MacLeod (Adrian Paul), another immortal from the Clan MacLeod born decades after Connor's banishment) makes no reference to Highlander III: The Sorcerer but does not contradict it.

 During the fifth season, Ramírez is mentioned in two different episodes and more of his history is revealed.
-According to Highlander: The Series, soon after being banished from his home in Egypt, Tak-Ne meets and is mentored by Tjanefer, an immortal born in Troy in the 12th century BCE who later adopts the name Graham Ashe.
+According to Highlander: The Series, soon after being banished from his home in Egypt, Tak-Ne meets and is mentored by Tjanefer, an immortal born in Troy in the 12th century BC who later adopts the name Graham Ashe.
 Another episode says that during his time in Spain, Ramírez trains Otavio Consone, a Spanish noble who discovers he is immortal in 1481.